 Remaining maturity: The length of time remaining until a bond's maturity.

-Remaining principal balance: The amount of principal dollars remaining to be paid under the mortgage as of a given point in time.
+Remaining principal balance: The number of principal dollars remaining to be paid under the mortgage as of a given point in time.

 Rembrandt market: The foreign market in the Netherlands.